-After 40 years of practice in several law firms, most recently Skadden Arps, and serving as General Counsel of WaterHealth International, Thomas is focused on pursuing rowing history projects, including the establishment of a national rowing museum, and following the doings of his sons in China, Japan and Turkey.
+After 40 years of practice in several law firms, most recently Skadden Arps, and serving as General Counsel of WaterHealth International, Thomas is focused on pursuing rowing history projects, including the establishment of a national rowing museum, and following the doings of his sons in China, Japan and Washington, D.C.